On masas of the Calkin algebra generated by projections: Masas of in the presence of the Continuum Hypothesis.

 So put $B_{\alpha}=R'$ and $h_{\alpha+1}=g\circ h_{\alpha+1}'$.
 The properties of $g$ imply that $h_{\alpha+1}\supseteq h_\alpha$ and $h_{\alpha+1}(A_{\alpha}')=R'=B_{\alpha}$ as required in (2).
 Condition (1) is satisfied by Lemma \ref{main-lemma} (5).
 Conditions (3) and (5) are void in this case.
 Condition (4) follows from Lemma \ref{main-lemma} (7).

-Finally consider the case of $\alpha\in Z$ and assume that $h_\alpha[\A_\alpha']=\B_\alpha\subseteq C^*(\B_\alpha)\subseteq \CC_\alpha$.
+Finally consider the case of $\alpha\in Z$ and assume that $h_\alpha[\A_\alpha']=\B_\alpha\subseteq \CC_\alpha$.
 Since each masa of $\QQ$ is nonseparable (e.g. by Proposition \ref{gdelta}) and $\A_\alpha'$ is countable, we may find a self-adjoint $R_\alpha\in \CC_\alpha\setminus C^*(\B_\alpha)$.
-As $\B_\alpha\cup\{R_\alpha\}\subseteq \CC_\alpha$, the element $R_\alpha$ commutes with entire $C^*(\B_\alpha)$.
-So we may proceed as in the case of $\alpha\in Y$ with a self-adjoint $T_\alpha'$ satisfying $\pi(T_\alpha')=R_\alpha$ in the place of $T_\alpha$.
+As $\B_\alpha\cup\{R\}\subseteq \CC_\alpha$, the element $R$ commutes with entire $C^*(\B_\alpha)$.
+So we may proceed as in the case of $\alpha\in Y$ with a self-adjoint $T'$ satisfying $\pi(T')=R$ in the place of $T_\alpha$.

-This completes the inductive step of (1) - (5) and proves the existence of a masa $\CC$ of $\QQ$ which is $*$-isomorphic to $C(K)$ and $\CC\not=\CC_\alpha$ for all $\alpha\in Z$.
+This completes the inductive step of (1) - (5) and by the argument from the paragraph after the conditions (1) - (5) this proves the existence of a masa $\CC$ of $\QQ$ which is $*$-isomorphic to $C(K)$ and $\CC\not=\CC_\alpha$ for all $\alpha\in Z$.
 To make sure that there is such a masa which does not have a lift to $\bb$ while carrying out the construction as in (1) - (5) consider

 This is possible since the right hand side above has cardinality $\cc$ as there are exactly $\cc$ masas of $\bb$ (Proposition 12.3.1 of \cite{ilijas-book}).
 Now Lemma \ref{masa-masaQQ} implies that $\CC$ constructed as above for this $\{\CC_\alpha: \alpha\in Z\}$ does not have a commutative lift.
 To obtain more than $\cc=\omega_1$ such pairwise unitarily non-equivalent masas $\mathcal D_\xi$ of $\QQ$ for $\xi<\omega_2$ construct them by transfinite induction on $\xi<\omega_2$ performing the above construction satisfying (1) - (5) for